 Program admission is open to degree-seeking or non-degree-seeking students who meet the following criteria:

-Increased skills in service provision and collaboration: By combining the Certificate program with their respective major fields of study, students enhance their effectiveness in serving individuals with developmental disabilities and their families.
+Increase skills in service provision and collaboration: By combining the Certificate program with their respective major fields of study, students enhance their effectiveness in serving individuals with developmental disabilities and their families.

-Involvement with other disciplines: Students learn from other students through issue-based discussions.
+Interdisciplinary engagement: Students learn from other students through issue-based discussions.

-Added value: Involvement in the Certificate program can add value to a students academic program and professional life.
+Added value: Involvement in the Certificate program can add value to a students academic program and future professional life.

 The Certificate in Disability Policy and Services is delivered through a collaborative effort of the College of Education and Human Development's Department of Organizational Leadership, Policy and Development and the Institute on Community Integration.
 The Department of Organizational Leadership, Policy, and Development conducts cutting-edge research on topics such as girls’ education in developing countries, strategies for human resource development, intercultural communication, scientific integrity, and effective strategies for leading school and organizational change.
 The Institute on Community Integration is a federally designated University Center for Excellence in Developmental Disabilities, improving policies and practices to ensure that all children, youth, and adults with disabilities are valued by, and contribute to, their communities of choice.

 How do I get more information?For admissions criteria, curriculum information, and application procedures, visit the College of Education and Human Development page on the Disability Policy and Services Certificate Program, and/or contact: